mascarenhas/alien/doc/alien.md

     >

 Use these functions with extra care, as they don't make any safety checks.
-For more advanced unmarshaling use the `alien.struct.unpack` function.
+For more advanced unmarshalling use the `alien.unpack` function.

 Tags